 The best way to practise these commands is by sharing our lives.
 Church is more than an hour on Sunday, it’s life, in a loving community.
 As we seek to love each other in the ways God commands, the living Spirit works in our hearts to produce love, affection and sympathy for our brothers and sisters from different backgrounds.

-We do this because God’s great goodness is revealed in the wide ranging ethics of the Bible.
-The sexual ethic of the Bible frees the church family from sexual tensions and the pressure to have sex by stating that the only right place for sex is in the privacy of the marriage of a man and a woman.
+We are sexual beings who seek to live according to God’s great goodness which is revealed in the wide ranging ethics of the Bible.
+The sexual ethic of the Bible frees the church family from sexual tensions and abuse, high or false expectations of sex and the pressure to have sex by stating that the right place for sex is in the privacy of the marriage of a man and a woman.
 We honour this beside the high calling to singleness and celibacy in community, as taught and modelled by Jesus and the Apostle Paul.
 We uphold both biblical marriage and singleness, and in this way see everyone freed to be truly intimate, loving each other, in Jesus, without fear.

 ————————————————————————————————————————————————————-